sigma-engineering/blog-combinators/post.md

 // { success: true, value: 'cow', ctx: {text: "cow says moo", index: 3}}
 //              ^            ^                                       ^
 //              |            |                                       |
-//            horray       our result                the new input position, after the word 'cow'
+//            hooray       our result                the new input position, after the word 'cow'
 ```

 How would we implement `parseCow`?